r0hankrishnan/retail_analysis/README.md

 ## Data
 I am using the [UK online retail data set from the UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).
 This description page for this data lists the following information about the data:
+I used the [UK online retail data set from the UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail) for this project.
+This description page for this data lists the following information about the data:

 ---
 This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.